Odebrecht settlement spurs bribery inquiries across Latin America

 Odebrecht and Braskem were charged with conspiring to violate the U.S. Foreign Corrupt Practices Act (FCPA), which is aimed at deterring companies from bribing officials overseas.

-Panama's presidency said on Thursday it supported an investigation by local prosecutors that would "punish the companies and persons involved in these acts."
-Panama's national prosecutors' office said it was requesting information on the investigation from the United States.
+Panama's presidency said it supported an investigation by local prosecutors that would "punish the companies and persons involved in these acts."
+Panama's national prosecutors' office said it was requesting information from the United States.

 ROADS, TUNNELS, SUBWAYS